sgrodriguez/sgrodriguez.github.io/about.md

 title: About me
 ---

 Hi, my name is Santiago Rodriguez.
-Im a software engineer based in Buenos Aires, Argentina.
+I am a software engineer based in Buenos Aires, Argentina.
 I’m passionate about scalable systems, good code practices, information security and problem solving in general.
-Im forever learner and enjoy improving my skills reading books, articles and participating in open source projects.
+I enjoy improving my skills reading books, articles and participating in open source projects.
+I am a lifelong learner.

-Random facts: I like cycling, I used to play the trumpet.
-I play airsoft take theater classes and prepare a very good napoletana pizza.
+Random facts: I like cycling.
+I used to play the trumpet, play airsoft, t ake theater classes and prepare a very good napoletana pizza.

 ## Experience